US Job Market 2026: 7 Resume Strategies to Beat AI Screeners & Land More Interviews

 - List hard skills AI can scan: “Python, SQL, Tableau, A/B Testing, Funnel Analysis”

-- Back each skill with a concrete result in your experience section
+- Back each skill with a measurable result in your experience section

 Bad: “Proficient in data analysis.”